-If you have tried all these steps, it may be time to contact a professional.
+Hopefully trying all of these tips decreases your cat from scratching.
+But if you have tried all these steps and they haven’t helped, it may be time to contact a professional.
 Oftentimes, someone who specializes in cat behavior can help resolves your issues fairly easily and quickly.
 If this is not the case for you and your persistent kitty, you may face the declawing dilemma.

 But first, take these points into consideration.
 Declawed cats are completely defenseless if they get outside, either intentionally or accidentally.
 They can have difficulty defending themselves from predators, climbing out of harm’s way and navigating certain terrains such as limbs and railing.
 Declawed cats can even have difficulty playing normally with other cats or navigating certain surfaces inside the house because their natural abilities and characteristics have been altered.
 Also, declawed cats may begin developing behavior problems, such as litter box aversion or biting.
 Discuss any concerns with your veterinarian or a cat professional.

 One solution is to try soft rubber caps that attach to your kitty’s nails.
 The colorful or clear caps attach directly to the nail, retract with the nail normally and are shed when your cat’s nails are shed.
 Go to your local pet supply store or online for more information on these products.